 Bachelor of Arts (B.A.)

 A strong background in English and writing will prepare you for almost any profession.
 As an English major at Barton, you’ll have the option of selecting a Creative Writing or traditional literature track that will help you develop a broad knowledge of literature and writing that will give you the ability to express your ideas, giving you the edge in whatever career field you choose—whether that’s teaching, writing and editing, law, public service, religious and counseling vocations, or business.

 Along with bringing visiting writers to campus each semester through our Boone Southern Authors Series and Victor R Small Writers Series, we sponsor special programs such as Writing Center tutoring and the English Club, which produces its own literary publication, LifeLines.
 Classes participate in field trips to plays and other cultural events in nearby cities.

-The department publishes an international literary magazine, Crucible.
+The department occasionally publishes an international literary magazine, Crucible.

 Invest in Your Success at Barton College

 The English major offers two tracks: Creative Writing or Literature.
 The literature track provides a strong foundation in literature, covering all major areas of British and American literature as well as women writers, African-American literature, and non-western works.
 We’ve also just introduced a focus in Literature of the American South to complement the various writing series we sponsor.

 If you’re interested in writing, our recently revamped creative writing track is a great option.
 Here you’ll find courses on writing for many different genres, from creative writing to journalism to technical writing.
 We’ve recently added Poetry writing, Fiction writing, as well as a course on publishing to our offerings.

 The department has four scholarships for English majors: